ImKindaOkAtCoding/Anime-Script/README.md

             ./"File Name"

 # Version's
+  # 2022/1/11 V 1.4
+        Added A Special Feature: Will be Taken Away In V 1.5.
+        5 Other Boys Delayed Till V 1.5.

   # 2022/1/11 V 1.3
         Added Options To View 5 Boys With A Few Poses And Actions.
 (5 More Boys Coming Soon).